MPetta/textgen/README.md

 # textgen
-dash app for text generation and sentiment analysis with pretrained large language models
+Dash app for text generation and sentiment analysis with pretrained large language models